openvinotoolkit/training_extensions/docs/source/guide/get_started/installation.rst

 .. note::

-    When run the ``tox`` command above first time, it will create virtual env. by installing all dependencies of this project into the newly created environment for your testing before running the actual testing. so, it is expected to wait more than 10 minutes before to see the actual testing results.
+    When running the ``tox`` command above first time, it will create virtual env by installing all dependencies of this project into the newly created environment for your testing before running the actual testing. so, it is expected to wait more than 10 minutes before to see the actual testing results.